 As a Massachusetts-chartered savings bank, the Bank is subject to regulation, supervision and examination by the Commissioner of Banks.
 The Bank is an insured depository institution the deposits of which are insured to the extent provided by law by the FDIC.
 As a result, the Bank is also subject to regulation, supervision and examination by the FDIC.
 While the Bank is not a member of the Federal Reserve System, it is nonetheless subject to certain provisions of the Federal Reserve Act and regulations issued thereunder.
-The description of certain laws and regulations below and elsewhere in this report does not purport to be complete and is qualified in its entirety by reference to applicable laws and regulations.
+The description of certain laws and regulations below and elsewhere in this report does not purport to be complete and is qualified in its entirety by reference to applicable laws and regulations, which may be amended or modified from time to time.